 At this year’s Burning Seed Festival in the Australian bush I played my alter ego Dr Divine.
 I can’t really say any of this was planned, but it’s a perfect example how some things just emerge bit by bit and they come together in a much more coherent way than I could have ever thought up.

 Meet my belly box.
 We found all materials at the Bower in Marrickville, a junk yard, reverse garbage type of shop.
 The best place to find odd little things.
-And we were so lucky!.
-Found the suitcase, a children’s harness that I could easily fit and attach, a small drawer that fit perfectly into the side, a candle holder, and all kinds of small items and curiosities that gave me first ideas for a love charm and some other games.
-Then I added velvet curtains behind which I hid some special tools and the magic book fitted perfectly into the center.
+And we were so lucky!
+Found the suitcase, a children’s harness that I could easily fit and attach, a small drawer that fitted perfectly into the side, a candle holder, and all kinds of small items and curiosities that gave me first ideas for a love charm and some other games.
+Then I added velvet curtains behind which I hid some special tools and the magic book.

 On the left I put a wooden tray, which turned out to be a sweet bowling lane for my story dice.
 Next to it fitted a colourful chest that was just big enough to hold a stack of superhero cards that I had made for another occasion.
 Then I added some random objects that I’d just embue with meaning if someone would point them out.
-All the dark jars have inscents, ear plugs, condoms, which I handed out when someone wanted to shut themselves off to the messages of life (ear plugs), or pay it safe (condoms).
+Five dark jars have incense, ear plugs, condoms, which I handed out when someone wanted to shut themselves off to the messages of life (ear plugs), or pay it safe (condoms).
 In the drawer on the right were oracle cards.
 It’s an animal totem deck.
 All of these things I had at home, they just fitted the belly box perfectly.
-At this point I didn’t really know what exactly all of this would be, so I kind of surprised myself when the first person walked up to me,
+At this point I didn’t really know what exactly all of this would be, so I kind of surprised myself with what happened next (blatant upworthy cliffhanger).

-So, I asked the first girl who came up to me if she had anything in her life she wanted a comment on.
-She did, so I asked them to think of it.
-Then I took both her hands, locked eyes, asked for her name, and introduced myself as Dr Divine.
+I asked the first girl who came up to me if she had anything in her life she wanted a comment on.
+She did, so I asked her to think on it.
+I took both her hands, locked eyes, asked for her name, and introduced myself as Dr Divine.
 I almost laughed, but it was perfect.
 I said that I didn’t know anything that she didn’t know herself, but that this suitcase held tools that can help her see.
-I was astounded at my spontaneous wisdom.
+I was astounded by what came out of my mouth.

 Sweet.
 I got into my role.

-Meanwhile there was a small crowd that gathered around me and I started feeling self-conscious, but, wow, I did enjoy this.
-There was something profound that happened.
+Meanwhile there was a small crowd that gathered around me and I started feeling self-conscious, but, wow, did I enjoy this.
+There was something profound taking hold of us.
 When I took the hands of my guest and we locked eyes, it seemed significant.
 We made a contract, that for the time of our interaction, we were in a magic circle, a safe zone, in which it was just us, and the belief that something wonderful would happen.
 I could see it in their eyes.

 While I was playing with my guests I noticed that most women chose the oracle while men chose dice or superhero cards.
 The superhero skills were pretty popular with anyone and I gave one to each guest at farewell even if they had chosen another game to play.
 With each explanation of the suitcase I got clearer that the dice were a game of chance, the superhero cards were banking on your skills, and the oracle was about faith.
 Chance, skills and faith.
 Ha.
 Three major way in which we as humans try to get a hold of our future.
 What a colossal insight.
 And none of this was planned.
 It really just emerged little by little by just starting with a vague idea and chipping away on it whenever it felt right.
 That’s a good way to work and bring meaning and joy into our lives.
 I like it.